Molecular Notes: Principles

 Figuring out how a machine works is important.
 Better still is to be able to propose modifications and improvements to a system, to invent and innovate.

 My Second Brain should not only enable me to get to grips with a complex topic but to have novel perspectives on the topic and to identify new directions to expand into.
+In the language of educational psychology, creation is at the top of Bloom’s taxonomy.

-To be sure, this is not entirely within the purview of the Second Brain system itself – it depends on the creativity of the user’s actual brain, so I don’t treat this as a sine qua non for a Second Brain system.
+To be sure, synthesis is not entirely within the purview of the Second Brain system itself – it depends on the creativity of the user’s actual brain, so I don’t treat this as a sine qua non for a Second Brain system.

 5. Encouraging positive learning habits